pratik-agarwal/Parallel-Extract-If-in-MPI/README.md

 # Problem

 Your task in this assignment is to implement and benchmark efficient parallel MPI function mpi_extract_if .
 The function works as follows:
 Given a sequence of some objects of type T , and a predicate that returns true if object satisfies some condition, the function creates sequence Y with a copy of only thes objects in X for which the predicate is true.
 The order in which elements in Y appear can be arbitrary (as long as all objects that should be copied are copied however, Y should be evenly distributed between all processors.
 The input sequence has length n * p , and is evenly distributed between p processors (eac processor stores n elements).
 The type T is so called Plain Old Data (POD), and hence object of type T can be treated as an array of bytes.
-The inpu sequence is too large to aggregate it within main memory of a single processor.
+The input sequence is too large to aggregate it within main memory of a single processor.
 For example, it is realistic to expect that n=32000000000.

 ### Instructions: